gnosis/dex-docs/docs/intro1.md

 -   Trades are protected from different sorts of MEV such as front/back running or sandwhich attacks;

--   Maximized liquidity and access to all on chain liquidity
+-   Maximized liquidity and access to all on-chain liquidity

 -   Best prices when COWs are found, or at least as good as the best DEX aggregator price if they aren't